IThioye/final_project_sam_yolo/README.md

 - Real-time updates through WebSocket for training progress

 ## Requirements
-- Python 3.11+
+- Python 3.11 +
-- Flask
-- Flask-SocketIO
-- OpenCV
-- NumPy
-- Matplotlib
-- PyTorch
-- Ultralytics YOLO
-- Segment Anything Model 2 (SAM2)
+- All the librairies from the requirements.txt

 ## Installation